Share:

 The @ServerEndpoint

 annotation is used to decorate a class and declare it as a WebSocket endpoint.
-You can provide it with a parameter which represents the path that the endpoint is published on.
+The annotation takes a path argument that defines where the endpoint will be accessible.

 Create a new class called WebSocketEndpoint